NZabik/Forum/README.md

 #### 3. Registration page
 Includes the necessary checks in the registration datas, such as the name length, the mail typo verification, the password requirements...etc...

-The user database is filled with the input fields uppon registration.
+The user database is filled with the input fields upon registration.
 You can not create an account if the mail already exists in the database.

-*A message is displayed upon successful registration and a mail is sent tou the user with his login password.*
+*A message is displayed upon successful registration and a mail is sent to the user with his login credentials.*

 #### 4. Login page
-Includes the necessary checks from the data saved in the database. you can either create an account and log in via google, it will auto fill the user database with the required informations.
+Includes the necessary checks from the data saved in the database. you can either create an account and log in via google api, it will auto fill the user database with the required informations.

 *A message is displayed upon successful connection.*